 4. Configure the HTML Import 2 Plugin

-Now’s time for some mind-boggling wiggling-around of files and tags.
+Now’s the time for some mind-boggling wiggling-around of files and tags.

 From the WordPress Dashboard, hover over Settings > click on HTML Import.